Find out everything you need to know about the Yoshida trail before beginning your climb of Mt. Fuji

 Start at Fuji-Subaru Line 5th Station—2,300 meters above sea level

-Ascent: 5.8km trail.
+Ascent: 6.8km trail.
 Approximately five to seven hours.
 Many facilities available

-The easiest route to ascend Mt.
-Fuji , the Yoshida trail also has the most facilities, located about every hour to ninety minutes apart.
+The Yoshida trail is relatively the easiest route to ascend Mt.
+Fuji and also has the most facilities, located about every hour to ninety minutes apart.
 These include first-aid centers and doctors at the 5th, 7th and 8th stations, vending machines and mountain huts.
-At the 6th station guidance center, helmets can be borrowed for a 3,000 yen refundable deposit.
+At the 6th station guidance center, helmets can be borrowed for a 2,000 yen refundable deposit.
 At all the huts there are toilets available (for a small fee), and staff that can stamp walking sticks.
 When you make it to the top, you can even post a letter from the summit.

 Starting your trek

-The Yoshida trail actually begins at Fujiyoshida Sengen Shrine at the base of Mt.
+The Yoshida trail actually begins at Kitaguchi Hongu Fuji Sengen-jinja at the base of Mt.
 Fuji.
 In years past, this shrine was the traditional starting point for climbing the mountain from its northern side.
-Nowadays, most people start from the Fuji-Subaru Line 5th Station, shortening the total hike time by over five hours.
+Nowadays, most people start from the Fuji-Subaru Line 5th Station, significantly shortening the total hiking time.

 Accessing the trailhead